mhe747/dawnboard/BeagleSDR_KernelHack.md

 	Open padconf.h and copy the contents of padconf.h to mux_data.h const struct pad_conf_entry
 	The last part of core_padconf_array_essential_x15[] = {}.
-	(Note: if it is not copied to the end of structure, it will be covered) Now that we have both spi configured in U-boot:
+	(Note: if it is not copied to the end of structure, it will be covered) Now that we have the spi configured in U-boot:
 	~/u-boot
 	Make ARCH=arm CROSS_COMPILE=${CC}
 	This step regenerates the MLO and u-boot.img files.